Rebirth (Lil Wayne album): Recording and production

 The first single, "Prom Queen", was produced by the duo of DJ Infamous and Drew Correa, notable for producing the Grammy nominated track from Tha Carter III, "Mr. Carter".
 Cool & Dre and Develop also aided with production.
 Birdman also stated that the album would feature a song entitled "I'm Not Human".
 When the lead single, "Prom Queen", quickly fell off of the charts shortly after entry, there was some speculation that the album would be shelved.
 Despite these rumors, Lil Wayne released the single "Hot Revolver" to iTunes on March 17, 2009.
-On August 18, 2009, in an interview, Wayne confirmed that the album was completed and ready for release.
 On the single "On Fire" produced by Cool & Dre, Lil Wayne has been said to play the guitar; he plays bass in "Da Da Da".
 Most of Lil Wayne's vocals are recorded using AutoTune.
 He considered naming the album: "Rebirth Of Auto-Tune".

 Singles

 "Prom Queen" (feat.
 Shanell), the album's lead single, was released on January 27, 2009.
 It was the highest charted single from the album, peaking at No. 15 on the Billboard Hot 100.
 "On Fire" replaced "Hot Revolver" as the album's second single due to the absence of "Hot Revolver" from the album.
-"On Fire" was released on December 1, 2009 and peaked at No. 62 on the Billboard Hot 100.
+"On Fire" was released on December 1, 2009, and peaked at No. 62 on the Billboard Hot 100.
 The song contains samples from Amy Holland's song "She's on Fire".
 "Drop the World" (feat.
-Eminem) was released as the album's third single on December 28, 2009 and peaked at No. 18 on the Billboard Hot 100.
+Eminem) was released as the album's third single on December 28, 2009, and peaked at No. 18 on the Billboard Hot 100.
 The song was praised by critics as the album's highlight.

 "Hot Revolver" was intended to be on Rebirth.
 The single was released on iTunes on March 17, 2009.
 It reached No. 33 on the Billboard Hot 100 and number No. 54 on the Canadian Hot 100.
 The song did not appear on the album and was replaced by "On Fire" as the album's second single.
 "Da Da Da" was released to the US iTunes Store on December 1, 2009.
 The song failed to chart.
 A music video was filmed in February 2010.
 "American Star" (feat.
 Shanell) charted at No. 91 on the Billboard Hot 100 following the album's release due to strong digital downloads.
 "Knockout" (feat.
 Nicki Minaj) debuted on the Billboard Hot 100 at No. 44 following the album's release due to strong digital sales.
 A song titled "Fuck Today (Rebirth Mix)" featuring Gudda Gudda was released on iTunes to promote the album's release on February 2, 2010.
 The song reached No. 76 on the Billboard Hot 100.